 In class, students watch television and online video content they find interesting.
 This content influences how they create their own live space aesthetically and formally, a fact to which Davidson can attest: “I’ve taken classes with Professor Huff and found them really creatively stimulating.”

 In addition, occasional visitors from other collectives who cultivate their own media spaces have joined students for discussions.
-One such group that will visit on Dec.
-9 is Phasespace Collective.
+One such group, Phasespace Collective, visited in December.
 Its members share a living space that they turned into a public resource area in Brooklyn.
 According to their website, they are “dedicated to the exploration of video, sound, performance, creative coding, math and science, and interdisciplinary art practices.”

 Plans are underway to broadcast the shows to more screens across campus.
 Tune in to the Hamilton TV Club YouTube channel for new shows on Fridays at 10:30 a.m.